Southwell railway station

-Southwell railway station was a railway station that served the minster town of Southwell in Nottinghamshire, England from 1847 to 1959.
+Southwell railway station served the town of Southwell in Nottinghamshire, England, from 1847 to 1959.
+It was a stop on the Rolleston Junction-Mansfield line.

 History

 The station at Southwell opened on 1 July 1847 as a branch line from the Nottingham and Lincoln Railway at Rolleston Junction.
 In its early years, the passenger service was horse-worked.
 In 1862 gas lighting was introduced.

 In 1871 the line was extended to Mansfield by the contractors Eckersley and Baylis (using cast iron bridges built by Andrew Handyside and Company of Derby).
 The Midland Railway took the opportunity to rebuild the station building and stationmaster's house in stone and the platform shelters, and dismantle the original wooden station building, which was re-erected at Beeston railway station.

 The Mansfield to Southwell section, which passed through a mining area subject to subsidence, was closed to passengers by the London, Midland and Scottish Railway in 1929, the same year in which a north to south-west curve at Rolleston was opened to give direct access to the Fiskerton direction from the branch.
 The Southwell to Rolleston Junction section remained open to passengers until 1959, normally worked by a push–pull train.
 Freight services ended in 1964.